BalveerSinghYT/DSA/README.md

 ## Day 18 - September 13th:

 🎯 **Progress**: Today's topics: Palindrome magic! 🔄 Also, delving into the art of checking duplicates in a string using both recursion and hashing. 🧙‍♂️💡 The coding adventure continues!

+## Day 20 - September 14th:

+I didn't do much today, got caught up in a web series binge! 😅 But in the end, managed to dive into the world of hashing in strings and explored the magic of bitwise operations for finding duplicates.
+Progress, no matter how small, is still progress!

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻